Hubs-Foundation/hubs-docs/docs/hubs-cloud-aws-troubleshooting.md

     - Use this process if you have 24 hours to wait for AWS technical support to grant your email service limit increase
     - Go to [AWS create case](https://console.aws.amazon.com/support/home?#/case/create?issueType=technical)
     - Select "Service limit increase"
-    - Fill in your email and copy & paste this message below:

-    ```
+      - **Limit type:** "SES Sending Limits"
+      - **Mail Type:** "System Notifications"
+      - **Website URL - optional**
+      - **Describe ... who have requested your mail:** "We authenticate users using email links only.
+Users who want to join and connect to the hosted Mozilla Hubs Room, will enter their email address to get this 'magic hub' link to authenticate.
+Anyone can choose to not enter their email and not join."
+      - **Describe ... and complaint notifications:** "We've set up bounce and complaints to forward to an administrative email address.
+And we do not send any emails other than this 'magic' authentication email link to join a Hubs room.
+We don't store emails on our server."
+      - **Will you comply with AWS Service Terms?:** "Yes"
+    - Request 1
+      - Region: Select your AWS Hubs Cloud deployed region
+    - Case description: Answer the questions below in the message field:
+      - What does your Hubs Cloud instance do?
+Add anything relevant to your use case in the request
-    Hi there, we are deploying a product called Hubs Cloud to our AWS infrastructure.
-This product uses "magic links" sent via email to log in users.
-The product does not support passwords, only email links to log in.
+      - Add this to your message: "The product does not support passwords, only email links to log in.
 As such, would like to use SES to send these emails.
 There are no other emails sent by the product other than these automated sign-in emails, sent at the time a user requests to log in.
 We do not send any unsolicited emails or other content-oriented emails, only sign in link emails.
 We do not store the email addresses of visitors.
-The emails are securely transmitted to our server at log-in time to send the email link.
+The emails are securely transmitted to our server at log-in time to send the email link."

-    We expect to have an influx of users over the coming weeks using Hubs Cloud.
-As such, we need to be able to send these log in emails for them to use the site.

-    We've set up bounce and complaints to forward to an administrative email address.
-    Thank you!
-    ```

     - Submit form
     - Email will arrive granting your service limit increase request